ggez/ggez/docs/FAQ.md

 ## How do I make a GUI?

-There's no *great* way to do it currently, but as of 2021 there's a few GUI libraries that are able to use `ggez` as a drawing backend.
+There's no single optimal way to do it currently, but as of 2021 there's a few GUI libraries that are able to use `ggez` as a drawing backend.
-`raui` seems to offer a `ggez` backend natively, though we have no idea how well it works, and `iced` used to have one but it seems to have vanished with a code rewrite.
+`raui` seems to offer a `ggez` backend natively, though we have no idea how well it works, and `iced` used to have one, but it seems to have vanished with a code rewrite. [`egui`] seems to work well with `ggez`.

 There's several other IMGUI-style GUI crates that have pluggable drawing backends, maybe some of them can either be drawn with `ggez` or are easy to write new backends for.

 Contributions are welcome! ;-)